 Today in “yeah that’s not what that means in fandom” we have… “trauma work”.

-I first saw this crop up either in 2019 or 2020 where the response to “perhaps eventually there should be some kind of anti racist policy for the AO3 that would lead to overtly racist works/creators being yeeted from the platform – even temporarily” from an increasing number of people.
+I first saw this crop up either in 2019 or 2020 where the response to “perhaps eventually there should be some kind of anti racist policy for the AO3 that would lead to overtly racist works/creators being yeeted from the platform – even temporarily” from an increasing number of people was to claim that moderating racist work was actually “trauma work” and more harmful for fans of color than… the initial issue of unchecked racist work in these spaces.
 There was a tumblr post about it and everything that picked up steam back then, and then 2/3rds of the way through September, there were several threads spiraled off a tweet doing that again (you can find a roundup of all of that here at Naye’s Dreamwidth).

 Here’s the thing… that’s not exactly what trauma work is.

 Trauma work is, essentially, work in therapy that focuses on a client’s trauma and involves a professional supervising the healing/unlearning process.
 According to someone who was undergoing “trauma work” in 2017, it’s defined as: “trauma based phsycological [sic] treatments focus on providing education, stress management, and helping the person to confront feared situations and distressing memories.”

 It is not the same thing as going through abuse reports or moderating content for a website or social media platform that is, for the most part, text-based.

 People who handle moderation for user generated content are subject to traumatic sights.
 Two years ago, there was a piece on The Verge about the secret lives of Facebook moderators in the United States that covered the harm that moderation could do (were actually doing) to these people: